When it comes to going on vacation, it’s only natural that you want to take the most treasured family members with you.

 Although the prevalence of rabies has declined in recent years, countries like Australia still have a quarantine in place, meaning your dog will have to be locked up for at least ten days without you being able to see them.

-This can be scary for both the pet and the owner, especially if your dog is too big to fly in the cabin with you.
+This can be scary for the pet and the owner, especially if your dog is too big to fly in the cabin with you.

-It’s, therefore wise to look at destinations with regulations that aren’t too strict so that you and your dog have an easy transition.
+It’s, therefore, wise to look at destinations with regulations that aren’t too strict so that you and your dog have an easy transition.

 If your dog is too big to fly in the cabin, the next option is to transport your dog as “checked baggage.”

-The only downside is that your dog will not arrive at the same time as you, but given the enhanced comfort of a cargo plane, i.e., a bigger cage, it might be a better option.
+The only downside is that your dog will not arrive at the same time as you, but given the enhanced comfort of a cargo plane, i.e., a giant cage, it might be a better option.

 Some boat companies have kennels on the boat, whilst others insist your dog remain in the car.